This is part 2 of 2 in a series that explores the common mistakes of lawn care owners.

 They can charge less, because they:

-- Aren’t bonded
+- Aren’t bonded with insurance

 - Don’t care about their quality of work